ranger-ross/yakman/README.md

 ### Run the project(s)

-The local setup is a bit lack luster due to the immaturity of this project as well as Leptos.
+The local setup is a bit lack luster due to the immaturity of this project.
 Hopefully this will get better with time.

-1. Create a `.env` file with the following values
+1. Create a `.env` file with the following values in the root of the project
     ```sh
     YAKMAN_ADAPTER=LOCAL_FILE_SYSTEM
     RUST_LOG=info